Beach Cottages

 There are more and more methods being developed to identify individual turtles.
 It was not that long ago discovered that the pattern of the scutes on the sides of the heads of green turtles is distinct to each individual like a finger print.

 This is the first phase of a multi-tiered project.
-Once we have tested and had success with logging methods with our guests we will look to broaden the project area buy training other resorts and liveaboards in the area to also report and log their turtle sightings.
+Once we have tested and had success with logging methods with the guests we will look to broaden the project area buy training other resorts and liveaboards in the area to also report and log their turtle sightings.
 The long term aim of this project is to aid efforts in the correct protection of Sea Turtles in the area and encourage the local community to aid in their protection, which in turn will provide livelihoods for future generations.

 Community Projects - Biodiversity Eco Resort is a great believer in communities and supporting the local community as much as they can.
 Raja Ampat is luckier than other areas of Indonesia in that the local community is aware of the value of their environment and the need to look after it in order to support their way of life.
 Having said this there are still areas that the community needs support in to further improve their way of life and ensure long term and sustainable tourism for future generations.
 With this in mind we have undertaken, several programs to support the future generations of Raja Ampat.